 This recipe as written is free of peanuts, tree nuts, dairy, egg, shellfish, and fish.

-It can easily be adapted to be free of the top 8 allergens by using a soy free soy sauce.
-Use tamari sauce for a gluten free variation.
+It can easily be adapted to be free of the top 8 allergens by using a soy-free soy sauce.
+Use tamari sauce for a gluten free variation, see what’s in my cupboard for ingredient recommendations.

 - 1 teaspoon olive oil